James Tenney: Biography

 In 1967, Tenney gave an influential Fortran workshop for a group of composers and Fluxus artists that included Steve Reich, Nam June Paik, Dick Higgins, Jackson Mac Low, Joseph Byrd, Phil Corner, Alison Knowles, and Max Neuhaus.
 Tenney was one of four performers of Steve Reich's Pendulum Music (1967) on May 27, 1969, at the Whitney Museum of American Art, alongside Michael Snow, Richard Serra, and Bruce Nauman.
-Tenney also performed with Harry Partch in a production of Partch's The Bewitched in 1959, John Cage, Reich, and Philip Glass.
+Tenney also performed with Harry Partch in a production of Partch's The Bewitched in 1959, alongside John Cage, Reich, and Philip Glass.

 All of Tenney's compositions after 1970 are instrumental music (occasionally with tape delay), and most since 1972 reflect an interest in harmonic perception and microtonality.
-Significant works include Clang (1972) for orchestra, Quintext (1972) for string quintet, Spectral CANON for CONLON Nancarrow (1974) for player piano, Glissade (1982) for viola, cello, double bass and tape delay system, Bridge (1982–84) for two pianos eight hands in a microtonal tuning system, Changes (1985) for six harps tuned a sixth of a semitone apart, Critical Band (1988) for variable instrumentation, and In a Large Open Space (1994) for variable instrumentation.
-His pieces are often tributes to other composers or colleagues and subtitled as such.
+Significant works include Clang (1972) for orchestra; Quintext (1972) for string quintet; Spectral CANON for CONLON Nancarrow (1974) for player piano; Glissade (1982) for viola, cello, double bass, and tape delay system; Bridge (1982–84) for two pianos eight hands in a microtonal tuning system; Changes (1985) for six harps tuned a sixth of a semitone apart; Critical Band (1988) for variable instrumentation; and In a Large Open Space (1994) for variable instrumentation.
+His pieces were often tributes to other composers or colleagues and subtitled as such.

 Tenney taught at the Polytechnic Institute of Brooklyn, Yale University, the California Institute of the Arts, the University of California, Santa Cruz, and York University in Toronto.
 His students include John Luther Adams, John Bischoff, Michael Byron, Allison Cameron, Raven Chacon, Daniel Corral, Miguel Frasconi, Peter Garland, Douglas Kahn, Carson Kievman, Julie King, Catherine Lamb, Ingram Marshall, Andra McCartney, Charlemagne Palestine, Larry Polansky, Marc Sabat, Carl Stone, Chiyoko Szlavnics, Eric de Visscher, Tashi Wada, and Michael Winter.

-Tenney died on 24 August 2006 of lung cancer in Santa Clarita, California.
+Tenney died of lung cancer on August 24, 2006, in Santa Clarita, California, aged 72.